 Step 3: Return to the chart paper or interactive whiteboard and list what the children learned about Kwanzaa.

 Step 4: Compare and contrast Ramadan, Diwali, Hanukkah, Christmas, and Kwanzaa.

 Step 5: Make a decorative Mancala game by following these steps:

 - Remove the lid from an egg carton.

-- Count out 50 beans and store in baggie
+- Count out 48 small rocks or beans and store in the baggie.

 Step 7: As a group create a letter to parents explaining about Kwanzaa and the Mancala game.